Russell Rulau: Numismatic honors

 In addition to the American Numismatic Association, Rulau was a member of various other numismatic groups.
 These include the American Numismatic Society, Royal Numismatic Society, the Royal Canadian Numismatic Association.
 He was a founding member of the Token and Medal Society in 1960.

 He is also a recipient of the Numismatic Literary Guild's coveted Clemy Award, and several awards from the American Numismatic Association.
 These awards include the Glenn Smedley Memorial Award, Lifetime Achievement Award and Medal of Merit.

+Personal life

+Rulau married Prudence June Meister in 1948 and had two children, Russell and Marsha, before they divorced.
+He later married Hazel Darlene Grizzell on February 1, 1968, and they remained married until her death in 2008.